juxt/yada/dev/resources/user-manual.md

 ### Preflight requests

-If you try to do a mutable action, such as a PUT, on server of different origin than your website, then the browser will 'pre-flight' the request.
+If you try to do a mutable action, such as a `PUT`, on server of different origin than your website, then the browser will 'pre-flight' the request.

 <example ref="CorsPreflight"/>